ruggeromontesi/product-selector/README.md

 4) Build project mvn clean install -f pom.xml
 5) Run the project mvn spring-boot:run

-# Start page is available at localhost:8080/form
+# Start page
+ is available at localhost:8080/form
+ Credentials:
+ user:ruggero
+ password:montesi

 # How to load  a new product: